sapegin/washingcode-book/manuscript/110_Other_techniques.md

 We can fix it the same way we fixed the previous example: by replacing two boolean props with a single one, let’s call it `variant`: `<Button variant="primary">` or `<Button variant="secondary">`.

-Now it’s clear that we can only use one variant of a button at a time.
+Now, it’s clear that we can only use one variant of a button at a time.

 ## Don’t try to predict the future